-Integrated Control DIP Switch Settings Conventional Thermostat (non-communicating)
+Integrated Control DIP Switch Settings -

+Conventional Thermostat (non-communicating)

-SL280DFNV units are equipped with a two-stage, variable speed integrated control.
+SL280DFV units are equipped with a two-stage, variable speed integrated control.
 This control manages ignition timing, heating mode fan off delays and indoor blower speeds based on selections made using the control dip switches and jumpers.
 The control includes an internal watchguard feature which automatically resets the ignition control when it has been locked out.
 After one hour of continuous thermostat demand for heat, the watchguard will break and remake thermostat demand to the furnace and automatically reset the control to relight the furnace.

-Note: All icomfort settings are set at the icomfort Touch® thermostat.
-See icomfort installation instruction.
-In icomfort communication system all DIP switch and clippable link settings are ignored.
+Note: All communicating settings are set at the thermostat.
+See thermostat installation instruction.
+In communication system all DIP switch and clippable link settings are ignored.
 For conventional thermostats proceed with DIP switch and clippable link settings as outlined in the following.